Sandefjord Fotball: Stadium

-Before Sandefjord Fotball started to use their new home arena, Release Arena, they used to play their home encounters at Storstadion.
-Sandefjord Fotball played their home games at Storstadion from 1999 to 2007.
-As the stadium itself did not live up to the standards one could expect from a modern football stadium, it was finally decided to build the new and modern Release Arena and start a new and exciting chapter in the young club's history.
+Before Sandefjord started to use their new home arena, they used to play their home encounters at Storstadion.
+There they played their games from 1999 to 2007.
+As the stadium itself did not live up to the standards one could expect from a modern football stadium, it was finally decided to build the new and modern Jotun Arena and start a new and exciting chapter in the young club's history.